-The Probability Calculator is a free online tool that calculates the probability of a single event based on the provided number of events.
-It can also determine the probabilities of independent events for the following eight scenarios:
+Probability Calculator is a free online tool that calculates probability of any event in three different possibilities (single, dependent, & independent).
+Our probability solver finds the probability of a single event based on the number of occurrences and successful events.

 What is Probability?